RyanHangZhou/Reversible-Data-Hiding-JPEG/README.md

 Introduction
 --
-This work is published on Transactions on Dependable and Secure Computing, 2016.
+This work is published on Transactions on Dependable and Secure Computing (TDSC), 2016.

+We first propose a JPEG encryption algorithm, which  enciphers an image to a smaller size and keeps the format compliant to JPEG decoder.
+It outperforms a previous work in terms of separation capability, embedding capacity and security.

+Citation
+--
+If you find our work useful in your research, please consider citing:

+    @article{qian2016separable,
+       title={Separable reversible data hiding in encrypted JPEG bitstreams}, author={Qian, Zhenxing and Zhou, Hang and Zhang, Xinpeng and Zhang, Weiming}, journal={IEEE Transactions on Dependable and Secure Computing}, year={2016},
+       publisher={IEEE}
+    }

 * To run the example code:
 1. Put source JPEG images in the "images\test_images" directory.